2023 Old Montreal fire: AirBnB

-Legal Proceedings and Actions
+Legal proceedings and actions

-Inquests and Investigations
+Inquests and investigations

 In April 2023, Quebec's Chief Coroner said that it will hold an inquest into the deaths of the victims of the fire.

 The William-Watson-Ogilvie building in 2012.

 On August 28, 2023, Montreal police announced that an accidental cause for the fire had been ruled out and the case was being considered as suspected arson.
 Traces of an accelerant were found at the site though details had not been shared to preserve the integrity of the criminal investigation.
 The coroner's inquest has been paused pending the results of the investigation.

 On October 26, 2023, Radio Canada reported Montreal Police suspected Denis Bégin for starting the fire.
 Bégin is a convicted murderer and escaped a minimum security facility in Laval, Quebec on Feb.
 15, 2019, he was still on the lam when the fire occurred.
 Montreal Police investigators linked Bégin to the fire when he was seen on security cameras fleeing the scene, but Bégin has not been formally charged.

 Lawsuits

 Days after the fire, father of victim Nathan Sears launched a lawsuit on behalf of the victims against the building's owner Émile-Haim Benamor.

 In September 2023 Pointe-à-Callière, an archaeological museum located near the site of the fire, launched a lawsuit against the city of Montreal for failing to follow up on safety violations in the building.
 As a result of the fire, the museum suffered three million dollars in damages.

 Building owner Émile-Haim Benamor filed a lawsuit against the city of Montreal in September 2023 accusing that the strict restrictions the city has on renovations to heritage units contributed to the severity of the fire.
 He also accuses that city did not send an adequate number of firefighters to control the blaze.

-On September 15, 2023 the family of victim Charlie Lacroix launched a lawsuit against building owner Émile-Haim Benamor, Tariq Hasan, and the city of Montreal.
+On September 15, 2023, the family of victim Charlie Lacroix launched a lawsuit against building owner Émile-Haim Benamor, Tariq Hasan, and the city of Montreal.

+On March 18, 2026, the owner of the building was charged with manslaughter and criminal negligence.